 I always like to have a jury.
 I think jurors do know what they're doing.
 I do think juries decide cases the right way.
 I think our American Justice System is one of the best in the world and having that jury right is so important.

 So, I would very rarely tell anyone to waive it.
-I have had cases where I've done it, but it has to make sense under the circumstances and I have to make sure that my client and I really think that it's the best move and then we can proceed to do the jury trial waiver and let the judge decide the case.
+I have had cases where I've done it, but it has to make sense under the circumstances.
+I have to make sure that my client and I really think that it's the best move.
+Then, we can proceed to do the jury trial waiver and let the judge decide the case.

 So, if you are going to have a judge trial versus a jury trial, your case will go much quicker.
 It'll be much smoother and more efficient.
-The only problem with it is, a lot of times you're just getting yourself convicted quicker and going to end up in jail or prison faster, so make sure before you waive that right to a jury, you make an informed decision with the counsel of your criminal defense attorney.
+However, the only problem with it is, a lot of times, you're just getting yourself convicted quicker and going to end up in jail or prison faster.
+This is because judges can make decisions more swiftly than juries, and their decisions are often more predictable.
+So, make sure before you waive that right to a jury, you make an informed decision with the counsel of your criminal defense attorney.